The power of guided writing: lessons from teaching and feedback from Melissa Fu

 Feedback as an ongoing conversation

-One of the features of Start Writing Fiction is that participants will receive personalised feedback from the tutor with every module.
-This amounts to six opportunities over twelve weeks to develop an ongoing conversation about your work and your writing.
-Philosophies of feedback vary among writing tutors.
-Here’s mine:
+One of the features of NCW’s online tutored courses is that participants will receive personalised feedback from the tutor with every module.
+This amounts to several opportunities over eight-to-eighteen weeks to develop an ongoing conversation about your work and your writing.

 My philosophy of feedback is that the writer has invited me to be a guest, a witness, to their creative process and that is a brave and generous act.
 I’m not there to fix or improve someone else’s work (that’s the writer’s job).
 What I get to do is to be curious and ask questions.
 Together, we’ll draw out why this story matters, who these characters are, and where the pulse of the piece is.
 I’ll point out what I notice and what I wonder about and you can decide if these are the things you want a reader to notice, to wonder about.
 I firmly believe that the final word on a piece of writing is always the writer’s own.